on-chain-unlock/ocu-sdk-test/README.md

 ```

 The wallet parses `substring(4,6)` for type, `substring(6,28)` for nonce, `substring(28)` decoded as UTF-8 and split on `|` for device label and route title.

+The 10 timestamp digits are `(milliseconds / 100) % 10^10` — tenths of a second, modulo-wrapped to 10 digits.
+The wallet uses this value to compute the session countdown without any server communication.
+The modulo wraps every ~31 years.

 ---